The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Treatise on Purgatory, Chapter XIV

 In the end, therefore, isn’t your rejection of the Tradition of the Catholic Church proof in itself that you haven’t really turned your life over to Jesus?
-In your rejection of the Tradition of the Catholic Church, aren’t you saying psychologically that you’re willing to risk everything for the sake of nothing more than your own personal convenience and pleasure, and that you value your own reason more than you value love of God?
-And, in doing and saying all this, isn’t your so-called “faith” really just a veiled form of pride, the great sin of placing human reason above God’s holy Will?
+In your rejection of the Tradition of the Catholic Church, aren’t you saying psychologically that you’re willing to risk everything, even everlasting life, for the sake of nothing more than your own personal convenience and self-gratification, and that you value your own reason more than you value love of God?
+And, in doing and saying all this, isn’t your so-called “faith” really just a veiled form of pride, the great sin of placing progressive liberalism above God’s holy will?

 No advertising—no sponsor—just the simple truth . . .